-NOTICE IS HEREBY GIVEN that an annual general meeting (the "Meeting") of the shareholders (each a "Shareholder") of Solaris Resources Inc. ("Solaris" or the "Company") will be held at Suite 555 - 999 Canada Place, Vancouver, BC, Canada V6C 3E1 on June 24, 2024, at 10:00 am (Vancouver time), for the following purposes:
+NOTICE IS HEREBY GIVEN that an annual general meeting (the "Meeting") of the shareholders (each a "Shareholder") of Solaris Resources Inc. ("Solaris" or the "Company") will be held in a virtual-only format, which will be conducted via live webcast at https://meetnow.global/MTHLST4 on June 24, 2025, at 8:00 a.m.
+(Vancouver time) / 5:00 p.m.
+(Zug time), for the following purposes:

-- 1. to receive and consider the audited consolidated financial statements of the Company for the financial year ended December 31, 2023, and the auditors' report thereon; - 2. to elect directors of the Company for the ensuing year; - 3. to appoint KPMG LLP, Chartered Professional Accountants, as auditors of the Company until the next annual general meeting and to authorise the board of directors to set their remuneration; and - 4. to transact such other business as may properly be brought before the Meeting and any adjournment or postponement thereof.
+- 1. to receive and consider the audited consolidated financial statements of the Company for the financial year ended December 31, 2024, and the auditors' report thereon; - 2. to elect directors of the Company for the ensuing year; - 3. to appoint KPMG LLP, Chartered Professional Accountants, as auditors of the Company until the next annual general meeting and to authorise the board of directors to set their remuneration; and - 4. to transact such other business as may properly be brought before the Meeting and any adjournment or postponement thereof.